opentok/Opentok-.NET-SDK/README.md

 string token = opentok.GenerateToken(sessionId);
 ```

-By default, the token has the "publlisher" permission.
+By default, the token has the "publisher" permission.
 To generate a token with a different set of permissions:

 ```csharp
 Dictionary<string, object> tokenOptions = new Dictionary<string, object>();